AABearBots/First-Closed-Doors-Competition/README.md

  - *displayName* (your bot's name without the AA prefix)
  - *codeName* (name with the AA prefix; e.g. AAMariam)
- - *version* (start with major:0, minor:1, patch:0 -- increase minor until you release yur bot; once you do, change to major:1, minor: 0)
+ - *version* (start with major:0, minor:1, patch:0 -- increase minor until you release your bot; once you do, change to major:1, minor: 0)

 ```
   "devTeam": "AAMasters",